Millions of Ethiopians gain access to clean water and sanitation facilities

 According to the WHO, nearly 20 million Ethiopians suffer from a physical or mental disability or illness that diminishes their quality of life.
 The majority live in poverty without a safety net.
 Societal attitudes are also often negative: people with disabilities are rarely talked about, and a disabled child may be considered a source of shame.

 COWASH operates in 104 districts across seven regions.
-Finland’s share of the project’s funding has varied between 30 and 40 per cent, with the remainder coming from the Ethiopian government and village communities.
-Finland supports the fourth phase of the project with EUR 18.4 million between 2021 and 2024, the Ethiopian government with EUR 20.5 million, and local village communities with EUR 2.1 million.
+Finland’s share of the project’s funding has varied between 40 and 50 per cent, with the remainder coming from the Ethiopian government and village communities.